Scott Piatkowski's blog

 The rapidly changing political landscape makes the recommendations of websites that advocate so-called strategic voting even more suspect than usual.
 These sites take 2008 results and assume that they are set in stone (and no one can change their mind).
 Then they tell people how to vote to change what happened in 2008.
 But, the reality is that the world has already changed since 2008; it's even changed since March 2011, mostly at the expense of the freefalling Liberals and to the benefit of the surging NDP.
 People who take the advice of strategic voting sites and open the red door will likely find that it is a trap door.

 The effect of voting Liberal in 2011 can best be illustrated by the video below.
-The Liberal voters are on the left, trying to get to the top on an escalator that is moving in the other direction.
-Wouldn't it make more sense to get on the other escalator, the one going in the direction that every good anti-Harper Canadian wants to go?
+The Liberal voters are on the down escalator, trying to get to the top on an escalator that is moving in the other direction.
+Wouldn’t it make more sense to get on the other escalator, the one going in the direction that every good anti-Harper Canadian wants to go?